gatlinnewhouse/reedquest/content/posts/2012-09-14-ecotainers-underused-despite-benefits.md

 ---
 title: Ecotainers Underused, Despite Benefits
 authors:
-  - "Cristina Cambianica"
+- Cristina Cambianica
 type: post
-date: 2012-09-14T17:01:53+00:00
+date: 2012-09-14 17:01:53 +0000
 excerpt: Although $32,00 in Commons dishes were replaced last year, and many Reedies consider themselves environmentally conscious, the eco-tainers that were developed to address these issues are rarely used.
 Bon Appétit introduced eco-tainers as an alternative to plates, but last year approximately only 180 students bought eco-tainers.
-url: /2012/09/14/ecotainers-underused-despite-benefits/
+url: "/2012/09/14/ecotainers-underused-despite-benefits/"
 categories:
 - Front Page
 - News

 ---
 Although $32,00 in Commons dishes were replaced last year, and many Reedies consider themselves environmentally conscious, the eco-tainers that were developed to address these issues are rarely used.